jcreamer898/webpack-es6-lab/slides/content/slides.md

 ---
 class: center, middle

-# You mean I can write modern code in IE??
+# You mean I don't have to deal with prototypes anymore??

 ![](images/mercy.gif)